elementar/docker-s3-volume/README.md

 ```

 ### Deletion and sync
 By default if there are files that are deleted in your local file system, those will be deleted remotely.
-If you wish to turn this off set the environment variable DELETE_FLAGS=":
+If you wish to turn this off set the environment variable S3_SYNC_FLAGS=":

 ### Using Compose and named volumes